 September 2021, September 2022

 3 years, or 4 years with a minimum 30-week placement

-For September 2020 and September 2021 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2021 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.